 Our success and ability to compete are dependent on the products that we have developed or may develop in the future.
 There is a risk that the products that we have developed or may develop may not work as intended, or that the marketing of the products may not be as successful as anticipated.
 The development of new products generally requires substantial investment and can require long development and testing periods before they are commercially viable.
 We intend to continue to make substantial investments in developing new products and it is possible that that we may not develop or acquire new products or product enhancements that compete effectively within our target markets or differentiate our products based on functionality, performance or cost and thus our new technologies and products may not result in meaningful revenue.
-In addition, any delays in developing and releasing new or enhanced products could cause us to lose revenue opportunities and potential customers.
-Any technical flaws in product releases could diminish the innovative impact of our products and have a negative effect on customer adoption and our reputation.
-If we fail to introduce new products that meet the demands of our customers or target markets or do not achieve market acceptance, or if we fail to penetrate new markets, our business, financial conditions and results of operations could be adversely affected.
+In addition, any delays in developing and releasing new or enhanced products cause us to lose revenue opportunities and potential customers.
+Any technical flaws in product shat meet the demands of our customers or target markets or do not achieve market acceptance, or if we fail to penetrate new markets, our business, financial conditions and results of operations could be adversely affected.